build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 3.5 Summary

-In this section, we introduced a microservice business application, Sock Shop online store, and completed the multi-cluster configuration.
+In this section, we introduced a microservice business application, the Sock Shop online store, and completed its multi-cluster configuration.
 We also built a standard GitOps workflow based on Flux, which automatically synchronizes the target cluster with the changes in the configuration files to complete the microservice deployment in the EKS cluster.
 Meanwhile, we introduced a practical K8s configuration management tool-Kustomize, and how to manage the resource files of the application.
 Here is summary of this section:

 - Sock Shop Introduction

-- learn a configuration management tool- Kustomize (base, overlays) and how to modify the microservice multi-cluster deployment
+- Learn a configuration management tool- Kustomize (base, overlays) and how to modify the microservice multi-cluster deployment

-- Build a GitOps workflow and deploy microservices.
+- Build a GitOps workflow and deploy microservices

 ### 4．Image-Based Automated Deployment with GitOps Workflow

-We choose the front-end microservice of Sock Shop as an example to demonstrate the detailed process of code changes, image building, and customized release with GitOps workflow.
+We chose the front-end microservice of Sock Shop as an example to demonstrate the detailed process of code changes, image building, and customized release with GitOps workflow.

 #### 4.1 Defining the CodePipeline CI